enyojs/ares-project/README.md

 In case you want to access other parts of your machine's file-system, refer to the [local filesystem service configuration](hermes/README.md#local-filesystem-service)

+### Creating an application

+Once Ares is loaded in your browser, you can create a skeleton of an application with "Edit -> Create ... " menu.
+Once you've selected a directory to create a project, you will see a popup to specify the name, title and other parameters of your project.

+To create a project skeleton, use the "Template" selector to choose the latest bootplate version.
+This way, your project will be created with a template of an application and the required enyo, layout and extra libraries.

 ### Reporting Issues

 Be sure to run Ares with `--log` (or `-L`) to capture the Ares server output in the file name `ide.log`.
 Attach this log-file to you bug report on the [ARES JIRA](https://enyojs.atlassian.net/browse/ENYO/component/10302).